Solomon Drowne

-Dr. Solomon Drowne (also known as Solomon Drown) (March 11, 1753 - February 5, 1834) was a prominent American physician, academic and surgeon during the American Revolution and in the history of the fledgling United States.
+Dr. Solomon Drowne (also known as Solomon Drown) (March 11, 1753 - February 5, 1834) was a prominent American medical doctor, academic and surgeon during the American Revolution and in the history of the fledgling United States.

 Early life

 Drowne was born in Providence, Rhode Island in 1753.
 His father (also named Solomon, as was his father) was a merchant and was heavily involved in the civic affairs of the town.
 The Drowne family was also active in the First Baptist Church in America.
 Drowne's great-uncle Shem Drowne made the famous grasshopper weather vane atop of Faneuil Hall in Boston.
 In 1772, Drown witnessed the burning of a British ship in an event known as the Gaspée Affair.
 The following year, he graduated from the College in the English Colony of Rhode Island and Providence Plantations (the original name for Brown University) and received medical degrees from Dartmouth College and the College of Philadelphia (now the University of Pennsylvania).